Bernard Brochand

-Bernard Brochand (born 5 June 1938 in Nice) is a French politician who was a member of the National Assembly of France from 2001 to 2002.
-He represented the 8th constituency of the Alpes-Maritimes department, as a member of the Republicans.
+Bernard Brochand ([bɛʁnaʁ bʁɔʃɑ̃]; 5 June 1938 – 25 February 2025) was a French politician, businessman, football executive, and football player.
+A member of The Republicans, he served in the National Assembly for Alpes-Maritimes's 8th constituency from 2001 to 2022.
 His constituency covered the Riviera resort of Cannes.

 Professional life

-His career began at Procter & Gamble, before rising to be the head of Eurocom in 1975, and DDB International publicity agency in 1989.
+After graduation from HEC Paris, his career began at Procter & Gamble, before rising to be the head of Eurocom in 1975, and DDB International publicity agency in 1989.

-His lifelong passion for sport, and especially football lead to his joining the administration council of Paris Saint-Germain F.C. in 1971, and becoming the president of the club association at the end of the 1990s.
+His lifelong passion for sport, and especially football led to his joining the administration council of Paris Saint-Germain F.C. in 1971, and becoming the president of the club association at the end of the 1990s.

-Political life
+Political career

-He is a member of The Republicans (LR) group in the National Assembly.
+Brochand was a member of The Republicans (LR) group in the National Assembly.
 In 2004, he co-signed a proposition to re-establish the death penalty for acts of terrorism.

 At 79, he became the Father of the House at the 2017 parliamentary election.

-He is not seeking re-election in the 2022 French legislative election.
+He did not seek re-election in the 2022 French legislative election.

+Death

+Brochand died on 25 February 2025, at the age of 86.